 Alkaline AA batteries are the best general-purpose AA battery available today.
 They provide more power than Zinc-Carbon AA batteries and also work much better at lower temperatures.
-The cheapest alkaline AA battery comes close to a Zinc-Carbon battery in price but still exceeds it in performance.
+The cheapest alkaline AA battery comes close to a Zinc-Carbon battery in price but still exceeds its performance.
 A top-of-the-range alkaline AA battery, such as the Duracell Ultra M3 commands a visible premium but outlasts not just Zinc-Carbon AA batteries, but also several other alkaline AA batteries by multiples.

-More recently lithium AA batteries have emerged to power high drain devices, such as digital cameras.
+More recently lithium AA batteries have emerged to power high-drain devices, such as digital cameras.
 They clearly outperform any alkaline AA battery in such demanding electronic applications as digital photography, but this extra performance is also visible in their price.

 The most economical and environmentally friendly version of the AA battery is the NiMH rechargeable AA battery.
 Recharging a set of NiMH AA rechargeables costs only a small percentage of the price of alkaline AA batteries, and when you’ve used them, you don’t have to pile your used batteries into a landfill, you simply recharge them.
 NiMH AA rechargeables also use less dangerous materials than the previous generation of NiCd rechargeable batteries.

 Rechargeable AA batteries are also typically rated at a voltage of 1.2V, rather than the 1.5V nominal voltage of the pre-charged batteries.
 Because of the difference in chemical process inside the battery, however, the rechargeable AA battery can still outperform an alkaline AA battery in many applications.